Nominees Celebrate Best Storytelling Across Broadcasting & Streaming Media-Winners to be Announced Virtually June 6-9

 Reveal host Al Letson makes good on a promise to find out what really happened to Billey Joe Johnson Jr., a Black high schooler whose dreams of going to college and playing pro football ended when he died during a 2008 traffic stop.
 Authorities said he died of a self-inflicted gunshot wound during the confrontation with a white sheriff’s deputy, but the boy’s family always had doubts.

-Reveal from the Center for Investigative Reporting and PRX (public radio stations nationwide, the Reveal podcast, distributed by PRX)
+Reveal from The Center for Investigative Reporting and PRX (public radio stations nationwide, and on the Reveal podcast, distributed by PRX)

 “Radiotopia Presents: S***hole Country”

 Radiotopia’s eight-part series features a young Bay Area woman, Afia Kaakyire, as she grapples with an intriguing dilemma: Should she move to her parents’ homeland of Ghana, where they’ll put her up in an apartment in their complex rent-free, or keep struggling to make ends meet as a creative worker in a vastly overpriced rental market in a country grappling with its racist past (and present)?

 NBC News dives into battles over racism and the teaching of American history through a racial lens in one of the best school districts in Texas.

 The Crooked Media series, hosted by Native journalist Rebecca Nagle, looks into how the far right is using Native children, via a critical adoption dispute in Texas, to destroy American Indian tribes from within.
 The deep investigation is a testament to the power of the press and the Freedom of Information Act to reveal unsettling truths.

 “Throughline: Afghanistan: The Center of the World”